polaternez/citrus-diseases-detection/README.md

 ## Data Preprocessing

-To prepare the dataset for training, we first split it into 80% training data and 20% testing data.
-We then reshape and normalize the images to a standard format and pixel range.
-Finally, we convert the labels to a one-hot encoded format for efficient processing and learning.
+* **Data Split**: We split the dataset into 80% training data and 20% testing data to ensure the model generalizes well to unseen data.
+* **Image Preprocessing**: We reshape and normalize the images to a standard format and pixel range.
+* **Label Encoding**: We convert the labels to a one-hot encoded format for efficient processing and learning.
+This representation allows the model to handle multiple labels effectively.

 ## Model Building